BioComputingUP/CAID/README.md

-## Introduction
+## CAID Assessment
 This repository contains the code for CAID challenge assessment.
-Upon having predictions and reference set, you can run caid.py to generate the evalutations and metrics.
+Upon having predictions and reference sets, you can use this repository to generate the evalutations and metrics.
 CAID software packages wraps the vectorized_cls_metrics repository (https://github.com/marnec/vectorized_cls_metrics) (with small modifications), which performs the calculations of the classification metrics used throughout CAID.
 For the details of evaluations, please see the Papers section.

-## Outline
-* Papers
-* Requirements
-* Installation
-* Data
-* Usage
-* License

-## Papers
+**How to cite?**

 If you use this code in your research, please cite the following papers:

 [CAID2 2022](https://onlinelibrary.wiley.com/doi/full/10.1002/prot.26582)